-Answer: The Six Sigma Green Belt provides participants with enhanced problem-solving skills, using the DMAIC (Define, Measure, Analyse, Improve and Control) model.
-This certification is in great demand by employers across all sectors in either manufacturing, medical device, pharmaceutical, healthcare or service sectors.
-It is suitable for all levels within the organisation from operator to supervisor and technician through to engineering and management level.
+Answer: The ATU Sligo Green Belt provides participants with enhanced problem-solving skills, using the DMAIC (Define, Measure, Analyse, Improve and Control) model.
+This certification is in great demand by employers across all sectors in either manufacturing, medical device, pharmaceutical, healthcare or the service sectors.
+It is suitable for all levels within the organisation from operator / administrator to supervisor and technician through to engineering and management level.

-Q2: How often do I need to attend IT Sligo?
+Q2: How often do I need to attend ATU Sligo?

-Answer: There is no requirement to attend IT Sligo as all lectures are delivered live online each week which you can log into from your home or workplace.
+Answer: There is no requirement to attend ATU Sligo as all lectures are delivered live online each week which you can log into from your home or workplace.
 Recordings are also available if you cannot log into the live lecture.
 If completing the Six Sigma 2 module, there may be a requirement to attend a final exam held in May each year in an exam centre in Sligo or Dublin.

 Q3: What are the prerequisites for the Lean Six Sigma Green Belt course?

-Answer: Applicants are expected to have passed Leaving Certificate or equivalent in maths due to the Statistics covered in the course syllabus.
+Answer: Applicants are expected to have passed the Leaving Certificate or equivalent in maths due to the statistics covered in the course syllabus.
 It is preferable that you would be in a position to complete a Six Sigma Green Belt project with an employer.
-If you are unable to complete a Six Sigma work-based project, a simulated Six Sigma project can be completed.
+If you are unable to complete a Six Sigma work-based project, a simulated Six Sigma project will be made available by your lecturer.
 More details on the project requirements are listed below.